aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 .. note::

   These class diagrams are ill conceived since you have to know about all sorts of activity in the background before you understand them.
 You have to know that the relationships are between the objects that are instantiated and not the classes themselves.
-As Dave Thomas (of Pragmatic fame) says, Python is not class oriented programming it's object oriented programming, yet UML draws everything with classes.
+As Dave Thomas (of Pragmatic fame) says, "[Python] is not about class oriented programming, it's an object oriented programming language, yet UML draws everything with classes."

   So treat the class diagrams as a quick reference to provide your statechart some context, or just a kind of throw away thing.
 Use lots of class shorthand pictures if you are going to draw a few different classes on the same diagram.
   Your actual classes are well defined in your Python code, so you can use your code-tools (ctag/cscope) to see the class hierarchies and who references what